-Most food stuffs have a long chain of production steps behind them before they end up in a grocery store.
-This chain is made up of e.g. the production of agricultural inputs, followed by agriculture or fishing, transports, refinements, and additional transport.
-The chain can be long and complicated.
-To calculate a climate footprint in fair and representative way, all substantial emissions along the chain need to be included.
+Most food products have a long chain of production steps behind them before they end up in a grocery store.
+This chain is made up of e.g. the production of agricultural input, followed by agriculture or fishing, transport, refinements, and additional transport.
+The chain may be long and complicated.
+To calculate a climate footprint in a fair and representative way, all substantial emissions along the chain need to be included.
 To make climate footprints for different products comparable with each other, it is important that the calculations are made as similarly as possible.

 The phrase Life Cycle is commonly, and somewhat erroneously, used when talking about climate footprints.
-A life cycle contains the entire production chain, but also the usage phase and disposal phase of the product.
-It is, however, only the production phase that is referred to when talking about life cycle for food, because the usage phase is when the food is in our bodies, and the disposal phase is after the food leaves our bodies and is taken care of by the sewage systems.
+A life cycle contains the entire production chain, as well as the usage phase and disposal phase of the product.
+It is, however, only the production phase that is referred to when talking about food life cycle, because the usage phase is when the food is in our bodies, and the disposal phase is after the food leaves our bodies and is enters the sewage systems.
 There are, of course, emissions associated with these latter phases, but they are rarely attributed to the individual food items.

-It is essential with massive amounts of data to make these types of calculations.
-Long-running scientific endeavours, combined with national statistics, ensures that we have a sufficient base to make representative calculations for the conditions in different countries.
-To make the calculations as accurate as they can be, we combine these data with specific data from our customers.
+It is essential to make these types of calculations with massive amounts of data.
+Long-running scientific endeavors, combined with national statistics, ensure that we have a sufficient base to make representative calculations for the conditions in different countries.
+To make the calculations as accurate as they can be, we combine this data with precise data from our customers.
 This allows us to quickly make calculations that are specific, such as pasta from a given company, or more generic, such as average pasta produced in Germany.

 Comparing climate footprints between products

-CarbonData is at the scientific frontier of climate footprint calculations for food and has several advantages compared to other methods.
-The climate footprint for food is most commonly calculated using life cycle assessments (LCA).
-An LCA is typically performed by a consultant who follows a standardized method to analyse the product’s different steps along its production chain.
-Even though standardized, there are three aspects that frequently makes it fallacious to compare LCA-results between products and studies.
+CarbonData is at the scientific frontier of climate footprint calculations for food and has numerous advantages compared to other methods.
+The climate footprint for food is most commonly calculated using Life Cycle Assessments (LCA).
+An LCA is typically performed by a consultant who follows a standardized method to analyse the product’s different steps along the production chain.
+Albeit standardized, there are three aspects that frequently make it fallacious to compare LCA results between products and studies.
 These three aspects are allocation, system boundaries, and the treatment of energy systems.
 Different choices can be made for all these in an LCA while still adhering to the standards.
-In CarbonData all these three aspects are consistently treated the same for all calculations, which makes CarbonData results for different products comparable between each other.
+In CarbonData all these three aspects are consistently treated the same way for all calculations, which makes CarbonData results for different products comparable between each other.

 Allocation treats how the responsibility for emissions is distributed between different products.
 This is primarily a problem when one process produces more than one product.

 Probably the most obvious example is a dairy cow, who produces milk, calves, meat, and leather.
-Throughout her life the animal causes a quantity of greenhouse gas emissions.
-At the same time, she produces a number of calves, a quantity milk, and finally—after slaughter—she produces meat and leather.
-The meat also consists of more or less expensive cuts.
-There is not one objective truth for how her emissions should be allocated between the products she has produced throughout her life, but different allocation can be argued for to answer different questions.
-This is the reason why comparisons between different LCA-studies can be misleading.
+Throughout her life, the animal causes a quantity of greenhouse gas emissions.
+At the same time, she produces a number of calves, a quantity of milk, and finally—after slaughter—she produces meat and leather.
+The meat also consists of, more or less, expensive cuts.
+There is not one objective truth for how her emissions should be allocated between the products she has produced throughout her life, but different allocations can be argued to answer different questions.
+This is the reason why comparisons between different LCA studies can be misleading.
 All allocations are always treated the same in CarbonData.

-System boundaries is about where to draw the line for the emissions to include in the calculations.
+System boundaries refer to where to draw the line for which emissions to include in the calculations.
 The fuel for the tractor is e.g. always included, but should the production of the tractor be included or not?
 Are emissions for transport and distribution included?
 CarbonData treats system boundaries consistently.

 Energy is required to produce food.
-How to treat emissions from the energy system is not obvious, however.
+However, how to treat emissions from the energy system is not obvious.
 This is particularly true for electricity.
-How large the climate footprint is per kWh of electricity differs significantly between geographical locations and over times of year and times of day.
+How large the climate footprint is per kWh of electricity differs significantly between geographical locations and over time periods, i.e. time of the year and times in the day.
 The Swedish electricity system is almost carbon dioxide free, but Denmark and Germany use significant shares of coal-based power.
 Companies sometimes purchase green electricity, and how should that be treated in the calculations?
 CarbonData has data on electricity production for different regions and countries, and consistently treats electricity the same for all products.